JIGOKUHEN/JIGOKUHEN/README.md

 ***
-feel free to call me by current display name on my github or ken (from my username idk)
+feel free to call me by current display name on my github or ishy
 ***
 im obsessed with playing fisch roblox hmu if you play
 ***